HeroesToolChest/HeroesDecode/README.md

 Options:
-  -p, --battlelobby-path <battlelobby-path> (REQUIRED)  File path of a Heroes of the Storm .battlelobby file or a directory --no-json-display                                     Doesn't display the json to the terminal [default: False] -o, --output-directory <output-directory>             Set the directory for the output json file -?, -h, --help                                        Show help and usage information
+  -p, --battlelobby-path <battlelobby-path> (REQUIRED)  File path of a Heroes of the Storm .battlelobby file or a directory --no-json-display                                     Do not display the json to the terminal -o, --output-directory <output-directory>             Set the directory for the output json file -?, -h, --help                                        Show help and usage information
 ```